gvwilson/sensibleadventures/booksters-apprentice.md

 Vurt, Mayeule, and Piaerre spent the night.
 They didn't have a choice–when they tried to leave, the Hett patrolling Slip Street turned them back.
 "Curfew," they said.
-It might have been the only word of Avauntois they knew.
+It might have been the only word they knew of the Gandan-o that the Avauntois spoke.
 "Curfew."

 Erileine gave up her bedroom, and was less surprised than her mother when Vurt and Mayeule announced that they would share it.
-She was equally unsurprised at how quickly Piaerre hit it off with both of
+"Wrinklies are kind of cute when they're in love," Queçenne whispered to Erileine, making the younger girl grin for half a heartbeat.

-them: her grandfather told Piaerre one tall tale after another, laughing as Mayeule interrupted every few sentences to correct his exaggerations and outright fabrications.
+Erileine was equally unsurprised at how well Piaerre hit it off with both of them: her grandfather told Piaerre one tall tale after another, laughing as Mayeule interrupted every few sentences to correct his exaggerations and outright fabrications.
 If it hadn't been for the occasional whistle on the street, or her mother's raised voice coming from her parents' bedroom, it would have been wonderful.

 Finally, though, it was time to sleep.
 She and Piaerre piled coats and spare blankets on the floor downstairs.
 "It's like the walk from